 Her work has been published in several leading international journals and media outlets.
 She serves on several editorial boards, including the Cambridge Journal of Regions Economy and Society, and the Journal of Property Investment and Finance.
 She is an active member of several learned societies and she currently sits on the board of the Regional Studies Association (RSA) and regularly acts as a blind reviewer for international academic journals and grant funders.

 Given the international and comparative nature of her research, she is regularly invited to deliver guest lectures, keynotes, and research visits (e.g., University of Toronto, Politecnico di Milano, Chinese University of Hong Kong, etc.).

-Before becoming an academic, Dr Stefania Fiorentino has trained as a chartered engineer and she has worked in international consultancies across Italy, France and the UK with leading expertise in the fields of real estate, urban planning and economic development.
-As an academic she keeps contributing to consultancy, thought leadership, and influencing policy making, acting as an external expert for bodies like the EU Commission or the House of Lords.
+Before becoming an academic, Dr Stefania Fiorentino trained as a chartered engineer and she has worked in international consultancies across Italy, France and the UK with leading expertise in the fields of real estate, urban planning and economic development.
+As an academic she keeps contributing to consultancy, thought leadership, and influencing policy-making, acting as an external expert for bodies like the EU Commission or the House of Lords.

 Tripos in Land Economy

 Paper 14: Planning policy and practice (module coordinator and convenor)

 MPhil in Planning Growth and Urban Regeneration

 PGR02: Urban and Housing Policy

 DRDS: Dissertation, Research Design and Structure (session on qualitative research methods)